Diprosalik/charged-jump-1.21.1/README.md

 Run for more than 1 second to gain extra Speed and you will be followed by some charging particles

-Gets canceled after falling more than 2 Blocks
+Gets canceled after falling more than one Block

 ![gain speed](https://cdn.modrinth.com/data/cached_images/23cf5244ced235e15be2c11439cc7654a90852d0.gif)